-His prospects improved when his artwork was taken up by the art dealer Auguste Portier, and he was guaranteed financial stability when in 1891 at the age of 50, he won 100,000 Francs in the National Lottery, enabling him to finally give up his gave up his railroad job and paint full-time.
+His prospects improved when his artwork was taken up by the art dealer Auguste Portier, and he was guaranteed financial stability when in 1891 at the age of 50, he won a huge sum of 100,000 Francs (equal to US$3,000,000 today) in the National Lottery, enabling him to finally give up his gave up his railroad job and paint full-time.

 Noted for their intense colors, Guillaumin's paintings are represented in major museums around the world.
 He was one of the first and most dedicated members of the Impressionist group.
 His landscapes of the Creuse, particularly those around Crozant, rank among its most prized works.
 The vigor of his brushwork and colors of his landscapes bring him close to Van Gogh and influenced the young Henri Matisse.

 Artists Influencing Armand Guillaumin: Paul Cézanne, Camille Pissarro, Henri Matisse.

 Artist's Biography compiled by Albert L. Mansour at The World's Artist, with text adapted from Wikipedia.